menu

 Demographics

-The education level of New Market citizens is a little higher than the average for US cities and towns: 23.81% of adults in New Market have at least a bachelor's degree.
+The population of New Market overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in New Market, 23.81% have at least a bachelor's degree.

 The per capita income in New Market in 2018 was $35,671, which is middle income relative to Virginia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $142,684 for a family of four.
 However, New Market contains both very wealthy and poor people as well.